The

 enough, but the real thing isn't quite the same as how it looks written

-the cats think I sound really funny.
-I wish I could tell when
+cats think I sound really funny.
+I wish I could tell when they're

 me.

-Not even Nim-nim will tell me why, but I think my English name, with
+even Nim-nim will tell me why, but I think my English name, with those

 "Rrrowr?"

-thick, or I somehow said something rude ...
-I decided to back up and
+or I somehow said something rude ...
+I decided to back up and start

-strange cat is to introduce yourself, and then compliment the cat, or
+cat is to introduce yourself, and then compliment the cat, or so Dad

 "Arn fiřtarar ar sofa?" -- 'One calls you what?'